Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Transferring

 The three following data transfer optimization methods have been widely employed in GNN systems \cite{DistDGL_IAAA20, PaGraph_SoCC20, Dorylus_OSDI21, GNNLab_EuroSys22, Sancus_VLDB22, SALIENTPlus_MLSYS23, Legion_ATC23, BGL_NIDS23}, including UVA-based data direct access, task pipelining, and cache-based data reusing.

-\Paragraph{Data transferring method} The physical memory of CPUs and GPUs is distinct and connected by the PCI-Express bus.
-To facilitate users to perform data operations, CUDA \cite{CUDA_doc} provides two data transferring methods: explicit transferring and implicit transferring.
-In explicit data transfer, developers need to explicitly call CUDA API (e.g., \texttt{cudaMalloc} and \texttt{cudaMemcpy}) to transfer data between host memory and device memory, which is done by direct memory access (DMA) engine.
-It is suitable for transferring large blocks of data, which can fully utilize the PCIe bandwidth with \texttt{cudaMemcpy}.
-Therefore, for GNN training, it is necessary to extract the scattered vertex features into contiguous memory space and then call the \textit{explicit} transferring API to transfer the data to the GPU.
-In contrast, zero-copy \cite{zero_copy_doc} is a UVA-based \textit{implicit} data transfer method.
-Unified Virtual Addressing (UVA) provides a single virtual memory address space for all memory in the system.
-It allows GPU threads to directly access host memory through pointers, thus avoiding the overhead of extracting the scattered vertex features.
+\Paragraph{Data transferring method} The data transfer methods between CPU and GPU can be categorized as explicit and implicit transfer.
+In \textit{explicit} transfers, developers need to explicitly call the CUDA \cite{CUDA_doc} API to transfer data between the CPU and GPU memory.
+Explicit transfer is suitable for transferring large blocks of data, which can fully utilize the bandwidth.
+Therefore, for GNN training, scattered vertex features need to be extracted into a contiguous memory space and then transferred to the GPU.
+In contrast, zero-copy \cite{zero_copy_doc} is an \textit{implicit} transfer method based on Unified Virtual Addressing (UVA), which allows GPU threads to access CPU memory directly, thus avoiding the overhead of extracting vertex features.
 However, kernel performance suffers from high latency accesses to zero-copy memory over the PCIe.
 Therefore, it requires fine-grained data access orchestration to mitigate the performance impact of latency access \cite{pytorch_directed_VLDB21}.
+Unified memory \cite{unified_memory_blog} is another \textit{implicit} memory access method that provides a single memory address space for GPU and CPU.
+The requested data memory pages are automatically migrated and cached to the device, and subsequent accesses to the same pages will read the data from GPU memory without additional data transfer.
+When the memory consumed by cached pages exceeds the GPU memory, some pages may need to be evicted from the GPU to make space for new pages.
+However, due to the high cost of page migrations and the irregular access pattern of graphs, unified memory is not an efficient way of handling graph algorithms \cite{HyTGraph_ICDE23}.